-Containing Antiquity highlights the great variety of vessels–storage jars, perfume bottles, serving bowls and drinking cups–made and used in the ancient Greek cultural sphere throughout the Mediterranean region, and the decoration and function of these containers.
+Containing Antiquity highlighted the great variety of vessels–storage jars, perfume bottles, serving bowls and drinking cups–made and used in the ancient Greek cultural sphere throughout the Mediterranean region, and the decoration and function of these containers.
 These qualities demonstrate both the unity and the diversity of Greek culture and the interactions of Greek communities with each other and with other Mediterranean cultures, such as the Phoenicians to the east.
-Themes of the exhibition include the development of types of vessels over time in the major production centers of Athens and Corinth; the use of containers in ritual and everyday contexts; mutual influences of container shapes and decoration in a variety of media, including gold, glass, and bronze; and the importance of decorative schemes for conveying Greek myth and reality.
+Themes of the exhibition included the development of types of vessels over time in the major production centers of Athens and Corinth; the use of containers in ritual and everyday contexts; mutual influences of container shapes and decoration in a variety of media, including gold, glass and bronze; and the importance of decorative schemes for conveying Greek myth and reality.

-Support for the exhibition and catalogue comes from the Andrew W. Mellon Foundation, an anonymous donor, the Teasley Family Classical Antiquities Endowment Fund, the Department of Classical Studies at Duke University, the John O. and Jeanne Miles Blackburn Endowment, and the Mary Duke Biddle Foundation.
+Support for the exhibition and catalogue came from the Andrew W. Mellon Foundation, an anonymous donor, the Teasley Family Classical Antiquities Endowment Fund, the Department of Classical Studies at Duke University, the John O. and Jeanne Miles Blackburn Endowment, and the Mary Duke Biddle Foundation.